ivanleomk/website-v4/content/blog/building-an-agent.md

 ---
 title: "Building An Agent"
 date: 2025-07-16
-description: "Implementing a coding agent in under 300 lines of Javascript code"
+description: "Implementing a coding agent in around 200 lines of Javascript code"
 categories:
   - Agents
   - Applied AI